deephaven/barrage/docs/Concepts.md

 of the data.
 We call these slices viewports.

 Viewports are in position space because:
-- difficult to synchronize with the server as the keyspace may vary tick to tick
+- they are difficult to synchronize with the server as the keyspace may vary tick to tick.
-- the api more closely resembles a pagination over `n` records
+- the api more closely resembles a pagination over `n` records.

 Index
 -----